How to keep a healthy digestive system and lose 15 pounds of belly fat

 - Fennel is a miracle vegetable and should be included in your salads frequently.
 Fennel is an intestinal antispasmodic (treats cramping) and is truly a healing digestive food.
 You can eat fennel raw, steamed, baked in stews and soups and can be used instead of celery.

-Therapeutic foods good for your small intestine health
+Therapeutic foods for your small intestine health

 - Garlic contains allicin, an antiparasitic compound, and keeps those unwanted guests away in your small intestine.